100 7th St. N.E.

 Fort Payne, AL 35967

-Fort Payne Adult Outpatient Addiction Treatment Center is unique from other Bridge programs in that it provides intensive outpatient services for adults (ages 18 and over) and outpatient services for adolescents (ages 12 to 18) who are experiencing substance abuse problems.
-The program provides treatment for males and females, adolescents and adults, suffering from chemical abuse or dependence.
+Fort Payne Adult Outpatient Addiction Treatment Center is unique from other Bridge programs in that it provides intensive outpatient services for adults (ages 18 and over) who are experiencing substance abuse problems.
+The program provides treatment for male and female adults who are suffering from chemical abuse or dependence.
 The treatment team ensures that treatment is comprehensive and thorough.
 Individualized treatment plans, combined with small group therapy, provide a supportive environment where people can practice new behaviors and learn new ways to relate to themselves and others.
 All of the staff are seasoned professionals with extensive experience in the treatment of substance abuse.

 The goal of the adult intensive outpatient program is to fully support the person's ability to meet the day-to-day challenges of sobriety by effectively using recovery skills.
 Morning and evening programs are available and include 9-12 weeks of comprehensive professional support and treatment.

 Following completion of treatment at this level, clients enter a 6-9 month aftercare group that meets once a week.

 Fort Payne Adult Outpatient Addiction Treatment Center is certified by the Alabama Department of Mental Health - Substance Abuse Division.

 ASAM Level II.1):

 Intensive outpatient treatment is provided to clients requiring a primary, organized treatment program and who are able to establish abstinence and recovery within the context of the client’s usual environment and daily activities.
 This level of care is normally offered in the evening hours to facilitate a client’s ability to maintain the usual daily activity but may be offered during the day.
-The Bridge intensive outpatient treatment programs offer a minimum of nine hours of treatment per week for adults and six hours of treatment per week for adolescents.
+The Bridge intensive outpatient treatment programs offer a minimum of nine hours of treatment per week.
 The length of stay is determined by a client’s condition and functioning.
 The program makes clients aware of emergency services that are available twenty-four hours per day seven days per week when the program is not in session.

 Services: The program provides a combination of the following services as deemed appropriate by an assessment and treatment plan: